 An optional hot-air balloon safari can be arranged at an extra cost.

-After our action-packed day of wildlife sightings on the scenic plains of Africa we return to our tented camp for dinner.
-Fall asleep in the comfort of your tented room, listening to the sounds of wildlife and nocturnal creatures, surrounded by nature.
+After our action-packed day of wildlife sightings on the scenic plains of Africa, we return to our tented camp for dinner.
+Fall asleep in the comfort of your tented room, listening to the sounds of nature.

-We spend our final night on safari under star-studded skies at the tranquil camp overlooking the wild Mara habitat.
+We spend our final night on safari under star-studded skies at the tranquil camp in the wilderness near Masai Mara.

 Head off into the bush on an early morning game drive in Masai Mara Reserve, before enjoying breakfast back at camp.